kybernetix-platform/sdk/README.md

 # Kybernetix SDK

-A lightweight client-side SDK for working with **Kybernetix Feature Flags**.
+A lightweight client-side SDK for working with **Kybernetix Platform**.
 It allows you to:

 - Declare features programmatically